-As a condition of University employment, every employee shall abide by the terms of this policy.
+As a condition of University employment, every employee shall abide by the terms of AD 33 A Drug-Free Workplace.
+Under AD 33, the unlawful manufacture, distribution, dispensation, possession or use of a controlled substance on property owned, leased or controlled by the University and used in the performance of University services is prohibited.
 Any employee who violates this policy is subject to Penn State sanctions, including dismissal, as well as criminal sanctions provided by federal, state, or local law.
 An employee may be required to participate in a drug abuse or drug rehabilitation program.
 An employee must notify his or her supervisor of any criminal drug conviction for a violation occurring in the University workplace no later than five (5) days after such conviction.
-Please consult Policy AD33, A Drug-Free Workplace for more information (https://policy.psu.edu/policies/ad33).
+Please consult Policy AD33, A Drug-Free Workplace for more information (https:// policy.psu.edu/policies/ad33).